 - Boy Scout Troop 443 provides boys with an effective educational program designed to train them in the responsibilities of citizenship and encourage growth in moral and physical strength.
 Ages 11-18.
 Steve Keltner, Scout Master, 317-576-1937.

 - Cub Scout Pack 443 provides boys with an effective educational program designed to train them in the responsibilities of citizenship.
 Encourages growth in moral and physical strength.
-Meets the third Wednesday of each month at 6:30 p.m.
-Lucas Burdess, Cub Master.
+Meets one Wednesday each month at 6:30 p.m.
+Lucas Burdess, Cub Master

 - Daisies, Brownies, Junior, and Cadette Girl Scouts offer opportunities to build girls of courage, character, and confidence through activities of service, science, citizenship, creativity, and esteem-building.
 For girls Kindergarten through 8th grade.
-For more information and/or to get connected with a local Girl Scout recruitment manager, contact Shelley Fraser-Berry, Jessica Kenworthy, or Kathy Hulbert, 317-842-6266.
+For more information and/or to get connected with a local Girl Scout recruitment manager, contact Shelley Fraser-Berry or Jessica Kenworthy.

 Society of St. Vincent de Paul provides material assistance to the needy of Central Indiana via special works programs.
 (1) Pre-packaged food is distributed from the Client Choice Food Pantry at no cost to people whose household incomes fall within the guidelines for food pantries established by the federal government and state of Indiana.
 (2) Non-food household items (e.g., used but usable furniture, appliances, mattresses/box springs, clothing, and other household essentials) are distributed at no cost from its Distribution Center following a home visit made by Saint Matthew Conference volunteers.
 (3) The “Changing Lives Forever” program seeks to lift people out of poverty on a long-term basis through an 18-week educational program to educate clients on the rules of work and other skills needed to become economically self-sufficient.
 (4) The Mission 27 Resale Store provides an exceptional shopping experience for bargain and treasure hunters.
 Clothing, furniture, books, kitchen items, and miscellaneous items are sold with the proceeds going to buy more nutritional food for the Food Pantry and to expand the “Changing Lives Forever” program.